Nike Pegasus 41 Running Shoe Review

 • Midsole feels thin and harsh.

-The Nike Pegasus 41 offers an adequate, though not ideal, experience for 5K and 10K runs.
-Its exceptionally firm forefoot helps in theory, but this is paired with disappointing energy return and heavy construction, which compromise its overall performance.
-It's usable for casual runners or training runs, but serious competitors should seek more specialized, lightweight racing options.
+The Nike Pegasus 41 offers an acceptable, though not ideal experience for 5K and 10K races.
+Its exceptionally firm forefoot helps in theory, but this is paired with poor energy return and a heavy construction which compromise its overall performance.
+It's not bad for casual racers or training runs, but serious competitors should seek more specialized, lightweight racing options.

 Pros